 Silverwood is a synthesizer that mimics acoustic wind instruments.
 It contains no oscillators or envelope generators.
-Instead, it creates sounds using waveguide physical modeling synthesis, and is activated by a wind or breath controller.
+Instead, it creates sounds using waveguide physical modeling synthesis and is activated by a wind or breath controller (and now by a mod wheel).
 It is monophonic.

 Please note that without a wind or breath controller, Silverwood will make no sound.
 I'm currently using a TEC breath controller, available at http://www.tecontrol.se/products/usb-midi-breath-controller.
 It plugs right into my computer's USB port.
 It's very nice.